Stedi-Demos/function-templates/README.md

 ls ./dist/functions/**/handler.js
 ```

-Be sure to remove the last line for the source map (helps with debugging / tests)
+## Deploying a function template

+Ready to deploy one of the templates?
+Check out the step-by-step [tutorial](./tutorial.md)!